-UCC is committed to diversity and equal employment/education opportunity.
+UCC is committed to providing an academic and work environment free of unlawful sex harassment under Title IX.
 We comply with Title IX.
-This is a federal civil rights law.
-It prohibits discrimination on the basis of sex in federally-financed education programs.
+This is a federal civil rights law:

 UCC protects and supports the 1972 Educational Amendments of Title IX.
 We work to:

 - Prevent hostile environments on the basis of sex.

 - Foster support for reporting incidents of sexual harassment, without fear of retaliation.

 - Investigate and notify the college community of serious or ongoing threats.

 Effective August 14, 2020, the U.S. Department of Education issued new regulations for colleges and universities that address sexual assault and other sexual misconduct.
 Please see Understanding New Title IX Changes for details.
 These regulations cover certain specific forms of sexual misconduct and jurisdictional requirements.
 If the alleged behavior does not meet the criteria or the jurisdictional requirements, the case will be "dismissed" and referred to other existing UCC policies for adjudication.

 UCC's "Prohibition of Discrimination, Harassment and Retaliation" policy covers other forms of sexual harassment and gender-based discrimination when an employee is involved or a third party (eg. vendor or volunteer).

 When students are involved (no employees), the Student Code of Conduct will be the guiding document.

 UCC works to prevent and remedy the effects of all forms of discrimination, harassment and retaliation regardless of those involved.